codeface-io/SwiftObserver/README.md

 Since the wrapped `observable` might die, `Weak` has to buffer, and therefore **duplicate**, the value of `latestUpdate`.
 This is a necessary price for holding an `Observable` weakly while using it all the same.

-> Apart from `latestUpdate` on `Weak`, *SwiftObserver* never duplicates the data that is being sent around, not even in [combined observations](#combined-observations).
-This is in stark contrast to other reactive libraries yet without compomising functional aspects.

 # Specific Patterns

 Patterns that emerged from using *SwiftObserver* [are documented over here](https://github.com/flowtoolz/SwiftObserver/blob/master/Documentation/specific-patterns.md#specific-patterns).

 # <a id="why"></a>Why the Hell Another Reactive Library?

 SwiftObserver diverges from convention.
 It follows the reactive idea in generalizing the *Observer Pattern*.
 But it doesn't inherit the metaphors, terms, types, or function- and operator arsenals of common reactive libraries.
 This freed us to create something different, something we **love** to work with.
-Leaving out the right kind of fancyness unveils the right kind of simplicity, a simplicity which is powerful.
+Leaving out the right kind of fancyness leaves us with the right kind of simplicity, a simplicity which is powerful.

 **The following incoherent brainstorm outlines the goodies of SwiftObserver.**